dvmorris/reacterminator/redux.README.md

 ## Folder Structure

-NOTE: components prefixed with `readonly` should not be touched.
+NOTE: if a file starts with `//`, it is not no going to be managed by reacterminator
-They are generated and overriden by reacterminator from html.

-- readonly-components/
-  - [PathName.jsx] e.g. Login.jsx
-  - App.jsx

-- custom-components/
+- components/
   - [PathName.jsx] e.g. Calendar.jsx
   - App.jsx